xanderv87/xanderv87.github.io/_posts/2020-09-25-elastic-beanstalk-managed-updates.markdown

 EOF
 }
 ```
 Here we created the needed service-roles to allow elastic beanstalk to do the managed updates and to enable enhanced health.
-Enhanced health is an prerequisit for managed updates.
+Enhanced health is a prerequisit for managed updates.

 ```